hdShang/arxiv-daily/docs/cs-CL/2025-05-31/papers/250600421v1-enabling-chatbots-with-eyes-and-ears-an-immersive-multimodal-convers.md

 ---
 layout: default
-title: Enabling Chatbots with Eyes and Ears: An Immersive Multimodal Conversation System for Dynamic Interactions
+title: "Enabling Chatbots with Eyes and Ears: An Immersive Multimodal Conversation System for Dynamic Interactions"
 ---

 # Enabling Chatbots with Eyes and Ears: An Immersive Multimodal Conversation System for Dynamic Interactions